Released in 2011. Retired in 2023.

 Note – Please see our Affiliations page to know if any of the links on The Badge Archive benefit the website in anyway.

-- Webpage at Earn Junior Girl Scout Badges Blog
+- Info webpage at Girl Scout Wiki

-- Webpage at Girl Scout Wiki
+- Meeting Plan at Earn Junior Girl Scout Badges Blog

-- PDF Meeting Plan (Mtg 1 and Mtg 2) from GSRV (River Valley)
+- PDF Meeting Plan (Mtg 1 and Mtg 2) from GSRV (River Valley) – Archived Copy of Mtg1 and Mtg2

 Multi-Level Matches